 As discussed above, a Vertical Coastal Access Assessment was prepared for the Phillips 66 Rail Spur Extension Project (County 2015), which identified an existing service road extending west from the SMR towards the coast for maintenance of the outfall facility as a suitable option for providing coastal access that would reduce impacts to sensitive coastal resources.
-The Assessment concluded that the CDPR has long-standing issues associated with access and staging for the ODSVRA and those issues affect connectivity of any access from the Phillips 66 property.
+The Assessment concluded that the CDPR has long-standing issues associated with access and staging for the ODSVRA and those issues affect connectivity of any access from the Phillips 66 property through the ODSVRA to the shore.
 Based on the ongoing deliberations and legal challenges (see above) regarding the future of OHV uses and vehicle access to the ODSVRA, the most appropriate type and location of coastal access to be provided on the SMR site remains to be determined.

 The current Project includes demolition and removal of the SMR facilities followed by soil testing and remediation, with retention or replacement of existing hardscape on the majority of the Project site and some areas of revegetation.
-While these activities constitute new development as defined by the Coastal Act and the CZLUO, the Project does not impede public access to the shoreline, and the result of the Project would be a vacant site with minimal maintenance and management oversight.
+While these restoration and revegetation.
+The Project does not include any new permanent development or improvements.
+While the demolition and remediation activities constitute new development as defined by the Coastal Act and the CZLUO, the Project does not impede public access to the shoreline, and the result of the Project would be a vacant site with minimal maintenance and management oversight.
 Following proposed demolition and remediation activities, there are currently no proposed plans for future development or uses of the Project site.
-The recorded 21-year Irrevocable Offer to Dedicate public access on the property remains in effect and expires in 2036 unless accepted by constructing and recording a trail easement.
+The recorded 21-year Irrevocable Offer to Dedicate public access on the property remains in effect and expirebecomes revocables in 2036 unless it is accepted. accepted by constructing and recording a trail easement.

-The provision of vertical access was studied under two prior projects and the primary issue with design and construction is the fact that the UPRR line bisects the Phillips property, such that public access would most likely need an under- or over-crossing of the 100-foot ROW.
+The provision of vertical access was studied under two prior projects and the primary issue with design and construction is the fact that the UPRR line bisects the Phillips property, such that public access wouldmost likely need a grade-separated under- or over-crossing of the 100-foot UPRR ROW.
 In addition, the connection from the westerly terminus of the public access on the Phillips property would need to connect to the CDPR property and be acceptable in location and alignment.
 The Demolition and Remediation Project does not create any impact that would justify the extensive cost and effort required to construct the access.
 However, as the Project is expected to extend over 10 years (at a greatly reduced level of activity), and the currently ongoing slop oil remediation could take longer than that, there is the potential for the current OTD to expire before a subsequent use is proposed or permitted.